Kidoz-SDK/unity-ironsource-adapter/README.md

 # Unity ironSource Adapter + Sample App

-The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.1.13 and **currently support only Android**.<BR>
+The Kidoz Unity ironSource Adapter SDK is built and tested with ironSource mediation v7.1.13 and <BR>**currently support only Android**.<BR>
 You should only use this version or above as it is the first stable custom mediation release.<BR>

 This adapter offers support for the following ad types: